 5. Ice Bar

 A trip back to Sherwood would not be complete without a pit stop at the famous Ice Bar.
 This outdoor snow lounge provides cold beverages, sun chairs for working on that goggle tan, incredible views of the mountains, and of course, good vibes.
-Check out our Ice Bar parties on Saturdays where we have DJs, drink specials and games.

 The Promised Land Zone